 We will start with the comparative performance of the two ETFs.
 As the VWCE is younger than the IWDA, we will take the reference in the date of the former.

-In the chart, we can see that the return of the IWDA (in blue) is quite similar to that of the VWCE (in purple), although it is true that in the same period (from July 2019 to May 2024), the IWDA has a return of 73.98% while the VWCE remains at 65.65%.
+In the chart, we can see that the performance of IWDA (in purple) surpasses that of VWCE (in blue).
+Over the same period (from July 2019 to September 2024), IWDA shows a return of 80.36%, while VWCE remains at 71.49%.

 TER (Total Expense Ratio)